-We are all used with the old and familiar desktop shortcuts on our Windows computers.
-But with the new Windows 8, we got a new way of launching and organizing things: it is named tiles.
-What are they, what do they do, what’s the difference between them and the classic desktop shortcuts and what are the options for customizing them?
-These are the questions I will answer in today’s article.
+We are all used to the old and familiar desktop shortcuts on our Windows computers.
+But with Windows 8 and Windows 8.1, we have a new way of launching and organizing things, using a concept called tiles.
+What are they, what do they do, what’s the difference between them and the classic desktop shortcuts?
+How do you customize tiles?
+These are the questions answered in this article.

 The classic shortcuts that we are used to, are simple icons that point to applications (files), folders, network locations or libraries.

-They are still present in Windows 8, but now they are not the only kind of shortcuts we can use.
-In Windows Phone and now in Windows 8, Microsoft introduced this thing called tiles.
-These tiles are still shortcuts but with some important differences and characteristics:
+They still exist in Windows 8 & 8.1, but they are no longer the only kind of shortcuts we can use.
+In Windows Phone, Windows 8 and Windows 8.1 we also have tiles.
+They are still shortcuts but with some important differences and characteristics:

 - They are non-transparent rectangles or squares - larger than normal sized icons used for the shortcuts found on the Desktop.